component-driven/component-driven-development/src/exercises/3-Primitives/Readme.md

 In this exercise we’ll create reusable primitive components.
 We’ll create a text and a heading component.
 We'll learn how to reduce boilerplate by using [styled-system](https://styled-system.com)

-About 80% of every user interface is a text.
+The majority of every user interface is a text.
 Unsurprisingly, most of inconsistencies are coming from text styles.
-In order to reduce the amount of different text styles we should restrict our styling and only allow using design tokens.
+To reduce the amount of different text styles we should restrict our styling and only allow using design tokens.

 ## 3.1.
 Creating a generic text component